ovitus/cnft/README.md

 Plutus:

-1. Execute the Plutus Tx program with "cabal run" in the main cnft directory.
-    This will compile the logic in CNFTMintingPolicy.hs and CNFTValidator.hs into Untyped Plutus Core and serialize it using CBOR encoding.
-    The UPLC code can be interpreted on-chain by the Cardano blockchain.
-    It will also create JSON files for the datums and redeemer.
+1. In the main cnft directory, run "cabal install --installdir=." to install the package and create a smybolic link of the cnft binary.

 2. Either generate generic account key sets or derive them from your Nami seed phrase.
     Example script commands to create preview accounts 0, 1 and 2: